Home » South America » Falkland Islands Google Maps & Wiki

 Did you know that the legal system of Falkland Islands is English common law and local statutes?

-The total number of population in Falkland Islands: 2,931 (2014 estimate) with a population growth rate of 0.01% (2014 estimate) and the most widely spoken language(s) are English 89%, Spanish 7.7%, other 3.3% (2006 estimate).
-In these days, Falkland Islands has to face with a net migration rate of N/A.
+The total population in Falkland Islands: 2,931 (2014 estimate) with a population growth rate of 0.01% (2014 estimate) and the most widely spoken language(s) are English 89%, Spanish 7.7%, other 3.3% (2006 estimate).
+These days, Falkland Islands has to face a net migration rate of N/A.

 You may find the following ethnic groups in Falkland Islands nowadays; Falkland Islander 57%, British 24.6%, St. Helenian 9.8%, Chilean 5.3%, other 3.4% (2012 estimate).